gw4e/gw4e.github.io/pages/mydoc/mydoc_video_introduction.md

 ---

 ## Introduction
-This video gives a quick overview of GW4E.
+These videos give a quick overview of GW4E.

 ## Getting Started Video